patrickcortez/AurSh/docs/syntax.md

 ```

 **How it works internally**
-When the `Lexer` or `ScriptRunner` parses your commands, `Utility.ResolveSubCommand` steps in, creates an isolated internal `Executor`, and calls `ExecuteCapture`.
-It runs the sub-command silently, strips the trailing newlines, and injects the output string directly back into your command's tokens natively without launching an external shell!
+When the `Lexer` processes your commands, `ReadSubCommand` isolates the block.
+The `AstEvaluator` intercepts it, creates an isolated sub-environment, executes the sub-command silently, strips the trailing newlines, and injects the output string directly back into your command's tokens natively without launching an external shell!

 ## Functions and Scoping